Arthur Allan Gomme: Interests

 In 1920 Gomme joined the Newcomen Society, becoming a member of the society's council in 1925.
 Gomme served for thirty years as a council member was and vice-president in 1953.
 Gomme contributed papers on the history of patents to Transactions of the Newcomen Society, as well as compiling for the journal, an 'Analytical bibliography of the history of engineering and applied science (written with E. Wyndham Hume, his predecessor at the Patent Office library).

 In 1948 Gomme published Patents of Invention: Origin and Growth of the Patent System in Britain and in 1950 co-compiled a catalogue of the designs of the engineer John Smeaton.

 Like his parents, Gomme was active in the field of folklore, served on the council of the Folklore Society from 1911 until his death, and acting as president between 1952 and 1953.
+As with his mother, Lady Gomme, Allan Gomme was active in Florence White's English Folk Cookery Association, serving from 1928 to 1935 as Chairman of its Advisory Council.
+In Good Things in England, White recommended that those who might have cookery books and manuscripts in need of a home allow Allan Gomme to acquire them for the Patent Office Library as it "has already the nucleus of a very fine collection of Old English Cookery Books."

 Gomme was closely involved in the history of the theatre: he was a member of the British Drama League, the Elizabethan Stage Society and a founder member of the Society for Theatre Research.